kwbonds/TwitterSentimentAnalysis/README.md

 library(knitr)
 library(quanteda)
 library(doSNOW)
+library(gridExtra)
 ```

-The following is an analysis of the *Twitter Sentiment Analysis Dataset* available at: <http://thinknook.com/twitter-sentiment-analysis-training-corpus-data> set-2012-09-22/.
+The following is an analysis of the *Twitter Sentiment Analysis Dataset* available at: <http://thinknook.com/twitter-sentiment-analysis-training-corpus-dataset-2012-09-22/>.
 I will attempt to use this data to train a model to predict the sentiment in future tweets.
 I will walk through my methodology below and include code.
 The github repo for my work can be found here: <https://github.com/kwbonds/TwitterSentimentAnalysis>.
 The file is &gt; 50 MB, so I have not included it in the repo.
 You will need to download it from the source above and place it in a file called *data* (see code below).

 Load Data from .zip file
 ------------------------